 July is a time for barbecues, fireworks, and summer fun.
-While many of these celebrations are turning into virtual events because of the COVID-19 pandemic, seriously ill and critically injured patients continue to rely on donated blood from generous volunteer donors.
+But every day, seriously ill and critically injured patients continue to rely on donated blood from generous volunteer donors.

-The American Red Cross, WPSD Local 6, Bristol Broadcasting Company, The Paducah Sun, the Paducah McCracken County Convention & Expo Center, and Pizza Inn are inviting you to come together to donate blood at the 37th Annual Donor Days Blood Drive
+The American Red Cross and WPSD Local 6 are inviting you to come together to donate blood at the 38th annual Donor Days Blood Drive.

-Donor Days Blood Drive will be on Wednesday, July 8 and Thursday, July 9.
-Below you can see where you can donate and what times:
+The Donor Days Blood Drive will be held on Wednesday, July 7, and Thursday, July 8.
+Below you can see where you can donate and when:

 - The Schroeder Expo Center

 - Veteran's Airport

 Everyone who donates will get a Red Cross T-shirt, while supplies last.